Origami Docents needed to work with school groups

 Japanese American National Museum

-JANM presently is closed to the public but we are accepting application for our January 2021 new volunteer class.
+JANM presently is closed to the public but we are accepting application for next new volunteer class in 2021

 Origami Docents are needed to assist in hands-on activities with school groups (elementary through high school).
 Training will be provided in a classroom setting for Museum orientation and Japanese American History PLUS training in the four official Museum origami pieces and a brief history of origami in America and how it relates to the museum’s mission.